 (2) If a CCO is satisfied that in respect of the offender there are personal factors which contributed to the offender’s criminal behaviour that were not identified at the time the programme requirement was imposed, the CCO may give the offender such other directions as could be given under a programme requirement and as the CCO thinks fit, in addition to any specified by the court.

-[Section 80 amended by No. 27 of 2004 s.
+[Section 80 amended: No. 27 of 2004 s.
 12.]

 81. Compensation for injury to offenders